Trump meets hurricane survivors in devastated Florida Panhandle

 LYNN HAVEN, Fla.
 (Reuters) - U.S. President Donald Trump on Monday got a first-hand look at the “total devastation” that Hurricane Michael brought to Florida’s Panhandle, meeting with survivors and saying that providing food and safety for them was a top priority.

-Trump and first lady Melania Trump passed out bottles of water at an aid center in Lynn Haven, a city of about 18,500 people near Panama City in northwestern Florida, after taking a helicopter ride in from Eglin Air Force Base about 100 miles (160 km) to the west.
+Trump and first lady Melania Trump passed out bottles of water at an aid center in Lynn Haven, a city of about 18,500 people near Panama City in northwestern Florida, after taking a helicopter flight from Eglin Air Force Base about 100 miles (160 km) to the west.

-“To see this personally is very tough - total devastation,” Trump said.
+“To see this personally is very tough - total devastation,” said Trump, who later traveled to neighboring Georgia to see storm damage there.

 At least 18 deaths in four states have been blamed on Michael, which crashed into the Panhandle last Wednesday as one of the most powerful storms on record to hit the continental United States.